ECHOESProj/eo-custom-scripts/README.md

 * Use Pydantic (https://pydantic-docs.helpmanual.io/usage/settings/) to read config file, with the option of using environment variables instead those in the config file.

-* Map config files for local to docker.
+* Map config files from local to docker container.
 See https://dantehranian.wordpress.com/2015/03/25/how-should-i-get-application-configuration-into-my-docker-containers/

 ## Update Custom Scripts